lexical-cloud/lexical-cloud-docs/en/pages/data-model.md

 {{< /tab >}}
 {{< /tabpane >}}

+Notice the relationship of glossary `linkTitle` in the doc entries.

 ## Term Relations

-The glossary optionally relates each term to ancestor entities.
+The glossary optionally relates each term to ancestor groups.
 Many docs reference each term.

 ```mermaid
 erDiagram